Honors and Awards

 Member, National Academy of Engineering, Electronics, Communication & Information Systems (Computer Science & Engineering).
 "For great insight into the problems and potentialities of VLSI, and for helping to advance the art."

-Harold Pender Award, presented by The Faculty of the Moore School of Engineering, University of Pennsylvania, “For his insight into the potential of VLSI, for his development of CAD techniques for VLSI technology, for his co-authoring of the most respected VLSI textbook to date, and for his contributions to the state-of-the-art of this field.”
+Harold Pender Award (with Lynn Conway), presented by The Faculty of the Moore School of Engineering, University of Pennsylvania, “For his insight into the potential of VLSI, for his development of CAD techniques for VLSI technology, for his co-authoring of the most respected VLSI textbook to date, and for his contributions to the state-of-the-art of this field.”

 IEEE Centennial Medal, presented by The Institute of Electrical and Electronics Engineers, “For extraordinary achievement.”